The Bourne Identity (soundtrack): Legacy

-With the Bourne Identity, Powell continued his collaboration with Liman on Mr. & Mrs. Smith (2005), Jumper (2008), Fair Game (2010) and again reunited for Locked Down (2021).
-He would also work on the future instalments of the Jason Bourne franchise, except for The Bourne Legacy (2012) which was composed by James Newton Howard.
-Powell recalled that his music for The Bourne Identity has temped by numerous composers for spy action films, which disappointed him, adding "That’s why film music is getting terribly uninteresting.
-It’s a snake sucking its own cock."
+Following the Bourne Identity, Powell continued his collaboration with Liman on Mr. & Mrs. Smith (2005), Jumper (2008), Fair Game (2010) and Locked Down (2021).
+Powell would also work on the future instalments of the Jason Bourne franchise, except for The Bourne Legacy (2012) which was composed by James Newton Howard.
+Powell recalled that his music for The Bourne Identity had been copied by numerous composers for spy action films, which disappointed him.